Leeds professor earns Kahle award for algorithm aimed at improved targeting.

-To address this problem, Leeds Assistant Professor of Marketing Rico Bumbaca and researchers from the University of Chicago’s Booth School of Business and the Anderson School of Management at UCLA created a new algorithm designed to scale extraordinarily large data sets and generate highly accurate projections of customers’ wants and desires.
+He may be new, but Prof. Bumbaca’s work merits distinction for its potential applications in industry.
+Alongside researchers from the University of Chicago’s Booth School of Business and the Anderson School of Management at UCLA, he developed an algorithm that quickly scales large data sets to generate highly accurate projections of customers’ wants and desires.

-Bumbaca and his team describe how this method works in their new paper, “Scalable Target Marketing: Distributed Markov Chain Monte Carlo for Bayesian Hierarchical Models,” which was recently published in the Journal of Marketing Research.
+Bumbaca and his team describe how this method works in their new paper, “Scalable Target Marketing: Distributed Markov Chain Monte Carlo for Bayesian Hierarchical Models,” which was published in the Journal of Marketing Research in October.

-“The method takes advantage of supercomputers by breaking up the data into smaller chunks and processes each chunk in parallel and combines the results to provide very precise estimates of a consumer’s preferences,” says Bumbaca.
+“The method takes advantage of supercomputers by breaking up the data into smaller chunks, processing each chunk in parallel and combining the results to provide very precise estimates of a consumer’s preferences,” Prof. Bumbaca said.

 This information about consumers’ preferences can then be used by firms to more accurately target their messaging and increase the likelihood of consumers’ responses to their advertising.